molpopgen/landscape/README.md

 ## Programs in src/ are:

+### rtree_example.cc:

-1. rtree_example.cc: make some random points, then query for how many points are found in a certain box.
-This example does suggest that we should simply add pair<point,std::size_t> as a data member to a custom diploid for this sort of simulation
+This program will make some random points, then query for how many points are found in a certain box.
+This example does suggest that we should simply add pair<point,std::size_t> as a data member to a custom diploid for this sort of simulation.

+Lessons learned:

+1. boost < 1.5.9 has no method to iterate over an rtree without doing a query.
+That is unfortunate--Ubuntu/Debian currently have 1.5.8 by default.